Day 5 Replay: Horseshoe Bend, Navajo Monument, Betatakin, Monument Valley Day!

 *The Sandal Trail to Betatakin – A 1 mile trail filled with plants and herbs that are labeled and explained, and leads you right to a view point of the ancient native cliff dwelling.
 We LOVED all of the Hopi / Anasazi references and history.

-*Checked into our Home for the night – the Kayente Inn, in Kayente.
+*Checked into our Home for the night – the Kayenta Inn, in Kayenta Utah.
 This was one of the more expensive stops for no breakfast, no microwave and no elevator.
 The price seems steep.
 It was however, very clean.
+And well located.
 The room was spacious, and very comfortable.
 The TV offered many channels and after I went to sleep the kids watched some movies they were happy about.
-We felt very safe here, and happy for the option to be closer to our attraction, yet not that Gouldings, which was THE MOST expensive option.
+We felt very safe here, and happy for the option to be closer to our attraction, yet not at Gouldings, which was THE MOST expensive option.
 We filled our cooler from the ice machine, used the microwave down in the kitchen, and even did some laundry before leaving the next day.
-It felt a little luxurious, and the pool was beautiful although again they didn’t swim.
-By the time we got back it was pretty late!
+It would have been nice to know you pay for and buy the detergent at the front desk.
+When I asked and exchanged the cash for quarters would have been a great time for the front desk clerk to point that out - he didn't.
+It felt a little luxurious, and the pool was beautiful although again the kids didn’t swim.
+By the time we'd gotten back from our tour and dinner was pretty late!
+They watched a movie and all went to sleep.

 *McDonalds for the kids, late night Dinner